-- Contrasting temperatures and textures enhance the mouthfeel.
-The braided, chewy bread is warm and gets the full treatment with the cool, fluffy whipped cream.
+Here, the braided, chewy bread is warm and gets the full treatment with the cool, fluffy whipped cream.
 That crunch of almond brings out the almond extract flavor found in the batter.

 Can I reduce the sugar in the maple whipped cream?

-Yes, of course, but here’s why you shoudn’t:
+Yes, of course, but here’s why you shouldn’t:

 What really makes this recipe special is the maple whipped cream.
 Talk about decadent!
 As I was whipping the cream, I heard the voices of every chef I’ve ever worked with in my head.

 “Don’t overwhip it.
 Only a splash of maple syrup,”

 “No, this maple whipped cream will taste of maple!”